Consolidate data

 We will use Google Sheets for this example, but the same concept can be applied to Excel, Apple Numbers and similar.

-An Excel example using VLOOKUP function is shown below.
+An Excel example using the VLOOKUP function is shown below.

-What follows is just a simple example about how to merge data coming from three files (one hierarchy form and two branches) based on our EC5 Branches Project example project.
+What follows is just a simple example of how to merge data coming from three files (one hierarchy form and two branches) based on our EC5 Branches Project example project.

 First of all, let's download the data in CSV format for that project and save it somewhere handy.
 The downloaded .zip will contain 3 CSV files: